cdzombak/a2-foia-rss/README.md

-# Ann Arbor FOIA RSS Feed
+# Ann Arbor FOIA RSS/JSON Feed

-Generates an RSS feed from Ann Arbor's public [FOIA request database](https://www.a2gov.org/departments/city-clerk/Pages/FOIA-Requests.aspx).
+Generates an RSS feed and a [JSON feed](https://jsonfeed.org) from Ann Arbor's public [FOIA request database](https://www.a2gov.org/departments/city-clerk/Pages/FOIA-Requests.aspx).

 ## Using the feed

 If you're just interested in reading the feed, add [`https://www.dzombak.com/local/feed/a2-foia.rss`](https://www.dzombak.com/local/feed/a2-foia.rss) to your feed reader of choice.

+(Or use [`https://www.dzombak.com/local/feed/a2-foia.json`](https://www.dzombak.com/local/feed/a2-foia.json) if you prefer a [JSON Feed](https://jsonfeed.org).)

 ## Deployment